Hammerspoon/hammerspoon/Pods/CocoaLumberjack/README.md

 - **[Full Lumberjack documentation](Documentation/)**<br/>

 ### Requirements
+The current version of Lumberjack requires:
-- Xcode 4.4 or later is required
+- Xcode 7.1 or later
 - iOS 5 or later
 - OS X 10.7 or later
+- WatchOS 2 or later
+- TVOS 9 or later

+#### Backwards compability
+- for Xcode 7.0 or earlier, use the 2.1.0 version
+- for Xcode 6 or earlier, use the 2.0.x version
 - for OS X < 10.7 support, use the 1.6.0 version

 ### Author